 Fondazione Guglielmo Marconi.
 As well as its support for modern radio research, the Foundation operates the Marconi Museum in the Villa Griffone, the former residence of the Marconi family.

 Oxford and District Amateur Radio Society.
-The society set up a radio station in the museum with the call sign GB4MHS to celebrate the opening of the exhibition, ‘Wireless World: Marconi & the making of radio’, in April 2007.
+The society set up a radio station in the museum with the call sign GB4MHS to celebrate the opening of the exhibition, ‘Wireless World: Marconi & the making of radio’, in April 2007, and have continued to do so every year since.
 The society made in the region of 200 contacts with other ‘radio hams’ around the world.